Fourth suit forcing

 Let's take a simple bidding sequence where the opposition are silent.

-If partner had neither of the above, you might want to be in 4♥.
-Your dilemma is that you need to ask partner more about their hand.
-In fact, you are too strong and have the wrong shape to bid either 3♥ (only 2 hearts) or 3♠ (shows 6+ spades).
+If partner had neither of the above, you might want to be in 4♥ or maybe even 5♣.
+Your dilemma is that you are too strong and have the wrong shape to bid either 3♥ (only 2 hearts) or 3♠ (shows 6+ spades).
 Without fourth suit forcing, you have to bid 3NT and cross your fingers.
 Even if partner has a diamond hold, like K5, it is much better they are declarer to prevent the opening leader playing ♦Q squashing the king under the third player's ace.

 Responding to 4th Suit Forcing.